-We are excited to announce Bigelow’s new home at 44 Park Street, Somerville, MA.
-The new, state of the art facility—conveniently located between Harvard, Porter and Union Squares—is designed with children in mind: It features five classrooms—including a new infant room—as well as an indoor gross motor space, a library, a dedicated playground and community garden.
+Located at 44 Park Street, Somerville, MA, Bigelow's state of the art facility—conveniently located between Harvard, Porter and Union Squares—is designed with children in mind: It features five classrooms—including a new infant room—as well as an indoor gross motor space, a library, a dedicated playground and community garden.

 Each classroom has an abundance of natural light, warm colors and constantly rotating displays of the children’s ever-evolving artwork.
 The classrooms have distinct color palettes that give them their own identities, but each was designed to allow the teachers to engage the children in a multitude of emerging individual and group learning and play activities.
 In and out of the classrooms we have numerous display areas that allow the teachers to document our children’s learning throughout the school.
 Without uttering a word, visitors to Bigelow are aware of our values by what we put on our walls.